City of Helsingborg

 A work group involving five city departments is using different perspectives to get to the heart of the matter.
 And the goal is to create inviting environments to encourage, engage with, and channel the opinions of children and young people.
 The plan is for a Children’s Meeting Place in Helsingborg – a concept with a history.

-A Children’s Meeting Place in Helsingborg will be a place for children and decision makers to meet, and the tree at its centre will be a symbol that unites the local and the global.
+Helsingborg will now have its own Children’s Meeting Place – a place for children and decision makers to meet, and the tree at its centre will be a symbol that unites the local and the global.
 It will be a safe haven for discussing what’s important for children and young people, and how their opinions can form the foundation for a more thoughtful, sustainable, and hopeful city.

 In the spirit of the concept, the city has invited children and schools around Helsingborg to be involved in the process from the very start.
 Fundamental questions have guided the process: How do children know they’re allowed to have opinions?
 How do they want to express them?
 And how can these reach the ears of decision makers in an ongoing conversation?